dschlenk/opennms-cookbook/README.md

 ### RRDTool

 RRDTool is the default time series engine in OpenNMS Horizon 34.
 JRobin is deprecated.
 The `rrdtool` recipe still exists to prevent breaking existing run lists, but it no longer contains any resources.
+It does still enable `storeByGroup`, however.

 ### Kafka Producer